Nose work and other Fun things

 Nose work – safe – fun for IVDD dogs.
 There are lots of easy ways to encourage and provide plenty of sniffing opportunities right at a home.

 Depending on breed, dogs noses are 100 million times more sensitive than a human’s.

 Working dogs can spend the day sniffing, following tracks, hunting, rescuing, herding sheep or cattle.
-Most pets spend time indoors, going out to potty or a walk with their owner with limited opportunity to sniff.
-To a dog sniffing is like human’s reading Facebook or a newspaper.
+Most pets spend a good deal of time indoors, going out to potty or a walk with their owner with limited opportunity to sniff.
+To a dog sniffing is like a human reading Facebook or a newspaper.
 Sniffing is how the dog communicates and learns what’s happening in his world.

 The saying “A tired dog is a good dog” holds true when they get a healthy balance of physical and mental stimulation and FUN!
 Checkout the three categories of fun:

 - ▼ 1) Nose Work at home: dinning, greeting

 Dining alfresco and nose work